-Our dedicated Inclusion Suite is run by a team of Pastoral Support officers and allows students to access further support as and when required and can, if necessary, liaise with external agencies for enhanced support in a variety of areas.
+We have an Inclusion Department to support students as and when required and we work with a wide range of local external agencies for enhanced support in a variety of areas when needed.
 Our SEND Team, together with the ‘Den’ provide an additional bespoke learning space for those students who need additional support with their learning and development.

 Our students have access to an exceptional peer support network called the ‘Worry Warriors’.
-This comprises of a group of highly committed and personable Year 9 students who have received specialist training from CAMHS and are line managed by our SENCO Mrs Clarke.
-These students provide an alternative support network for new and current students through a series of informal drop-in sessions and by their attachment to all Year 7 form groups.
+This comprises of a group of highly committed and personable Year 9 students who have received specialist training.
+Our Worry Warriors provide an alternative support network for new and current students through a series of informal drop-in sessions and by their attachment to all Year 7 form groups.

-We are currently constructing Kinver High’s very own mini farm in the garden quad of the Old School block featuring, a Guinea Pig Village, free ranging chickens and a self-grow vegetable patch.
-This will support the mental health and well-being of our students, as well as offering students the opportunity to learn and care for the animals, gain a better understanding of self-sustainability and acquire an appreciation of the location of the school, in the centre of a rural village.
+Last summer Kinver High’s very own mini farm was built, featuring, a Guinea Pig Village, free ranging chickens and a self-grow vegetable patch.
+This will support the mental health and well-being of our students, as well as offering students the opportunity to learn and care for the animals, gain a better understanding of self-sustainability, and acquire an appreciation of the location of the school, in the centre of a rural village.

-Choosing the right secondary school for your child is one of the most important decisions which a family has to make.
-In order to further assist you with this process, Kinver High School holds an annual Open Day at the end of September.
-This years Open Morning is scheduled for Saturday 26th September
+Choosing the right secondary school for your child is one of the most important decisions which a family must make.
+To further assist you with this process, Kinver High School holds an annual Open Day at the end of September.

-During the morning, the school will showcase the broad range of subjects which are available to students throughout the Key Stages and there will be:
+During our Open Morning, we will showcase the broad range of subjects which are available to students throughout the Key Stages and there will be:

-A range of interactive lessons will be available for prospective students to participate in.
+A range of interactive lessons for prospective students to participate in.

 Informative displays of students’ work

-Current students offer guided tours and their perspective on school life at Kinver
+Current students on hand to give their perspective on school life at Kinver High

-Additionally, we will also offer a number of bookable tours for prospective students and their parents/carers to visit the school during normal school hours following Open Morning.
+Additionally, we will also offer several bookable tours for prospective students and their parents/carers to visit the school during normal school hours following our Open Morning.
 Visitors will be able to see the ‘real’ Kinver High, as we operate on a day to day basis and discover why, we feel that our students are the best ambassadors for our school.
-Places on these days can be booked on Open Morning or in advance by contacting the school office on 01384 686900.
+Places can be booked on Open Morning or in advance by contacting the school office on 01384 686900.

 Transfer procedures to Kinver High School

 Moving up to Year 7 does not have to be a daunting time for students and their parents/carers.
-At Kinver High we go to great lengths to ensure that this transition runs smoothly.
-The strong pastoral system at the school greatly supports this process by ensuring that each student has two personal tutors in their form groups, as well as support from Heads of House, Pastoral Support Officers, and a number of other Senior Staff.
+At Kinver High we go to great lengths to ensure this transition runs smoothly.

 Learning Skills Programme

-All of the staff at Kinver High School and Sixth Form firmly believe that education should not be a transient process which concludes with external examinations at the age of 18 years.
+Staff at Kinver High believe that education should not be a transient process which concludes with external examinations at the age of 18 years.
 In view of this, Kinver High School now incorporates a successful Learning Skills programme into the curriculum for all Year 7 pupils.
 The programme, which consists of a double teaching period every week, is based around the principles of Personal Learning and Thinking Skills (PLTS) helps to equip students with the skills necessary to become successful, confident lifelong learners.